lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/updateEntry.md

 ================

-protected [TemporaryVirtualFileSystem::updateEntry](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/updateEntry.md)(string $contextId, string $url, string $path, array $meta) : void
+protected [TemporaryVirtualFileSystem::updateEntry](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/updateEntry.md)(string $contextId, string $id, string $path, array $meta) : void

-Updates the entry in the operations.byml file of the given context that matches the given url.
+Updates the entry in the operations.byml file of the given context that matches the given id.

 Throws an exception if the file wasn't found, or in case of problems.